 Dr. Erin Mills was born in Louisiana and raised in the suburbs of Philadelphia.
 She received her B.S. in Zoology from Michigan State University before graduating from the veterinary school at the University of Pennsylvania in 2009.
 She moved to Colorado to complete an internship at Wheat Ridge Animal Hospital and has worked in private practice in Colorado since that time.
 Her career has been focused on helping people understand pets and their medical needs in order to enhance the exceptional bond pet parents share with their loved ones.
 To that end, she has a special interest in preventative care, surgery, dentistry and internal medicine.

-Dr. Mills lives in Park Hill with her wife Sarah and family members Idgie (a gracefully aging Labrador), Grady (a handsome orange cat) and Bruce (pictured).
-In her free time, Dr. Mills is an amateur vintner and also enjoys hiking, backpacking, skiing, and traveling.
+Dr. Mills lives in Park Hill with her wife Sarah and family members Bruce (pictured), Neville (a rambunctious orange boy cat) and Winifred (a Labrador mix).
+In her free time, Dr. Mills enjoys hiking, backpacking, skiing, and traveling.

 Dr. Jennifer Brindler was born and raised in New Orleans, Louisiana.
 She attended Louisiana State University for her undergraduate studies prior to obtaining her DVM from LSU School of Veterinary Medicine in 2013.
 Dr. Brindler then went on to complete an internship at Friendship Hospital for Animals in Washington, DC.
 She spent a few years practicing elsewhere in Virginia and Colorado prior to joining the Stapleton Veterinary team in 2018.
 Dr. Brindler's professional interests include surgery, dentistry, and preventative care.
 She and her husband live in Stapleton with their dogs, Jessie (pictured) and Rad, and her cat, Firefly.
 In her spare time, she enjoys reading, board games, and hiking.